devjoe1991/yourora-native/README.md

 # 🏋️ YourOra - Your Fitness Aura

 **Build the social layer of everyday effort.
-YourOra turns each workout or positive habit into a proud, judgment-free daily post that fuels accountability via streaks and community.**
+YourOra turns each workout or positive habit into a proud, judgement-free daily post that fuels accountability via streaks and community.**

 ## About YourOra